 a.
 Ground Equipment.
 Reference (g) defines MEE and PEI for ground equipment and sets forth the procedures for updating them.
-Updated MEE and PEI are published in Marine Corps Bulletin 3000, identifying MEE by unit type and PEI for all units.
+Updated MEE and PEI are published annually in the Marine Corps Bulletin 3000, identifying MEE by unit type and PEI for all units by Table of Authorized Materiel Control Number (TAMCN).
+The MCBUL 3000 also identifies groups of TAMCNs that are equivalent items for reporting.
 Reporting units will only report on equipment identified by this bulletin against the quantities listed on the individual units' table of equipment for the core mission.

 b.
 Aircraft and Aviation Support Equipment.
-Flying squadrons, to include MEU(ACE) designated squadrons, will consider their aircraft as MEE when calculating their S and Rlevels.
+Flying squadrons, to include MEU (ACE) designated squadrons, will consider their aircraft as MEE when calculating their S and R-levels.
 Flying squadrons will not calculate aviation support equipment as PEI.
-Marine Aviation Logistics Squadrons will calculate S and R-levels using aviation support equipment/ Individual Material Readiness List (IMRL) as PEI.
+Marine Aviation Logistics Squadrons (MALS) will nominate MEE to the Aviation Logistics and Support Branch, DC Aviation for approval and retention.
+The approved MEE List by aircraft typemodel-series and MALS is then updated in DRRS-MC.
+MALS will specify the requirement, on hand, and mission capable amounts from their Individual Material Readiness List (IMRL) to calculate S and R-levels.
+The remainder of the IMRL will be reported cumulatively as PEI.